truenas/documentation/content/CORE/Network/Interfaces/EditingPhysicalInterface.md

 ## Saving Changes ##

-After editing is complete click *SAVE*.
-The option to *TEST CHANGES* or *REVERT CHANGES* is available.
-The default time for testing any changes is 60 seconds, but can be changed to your desired setting.
+After you're done editing, click *SAVE*.
+You have the option to *TEST CHANGES* or *REVERT CHANGES*.
+The default time for testing any changes is 60 seconds, but you can change it to your desired setting.

 ![NetworkInterfaceTestChanges](/images/CORE/12.0/NetworkInterfaceTestChanges.png "Network Interface Test Changes")
 <br><br>

-After clicking *TEST CHANGES* confirm your choice and click *TEST CHANGES* again.
+After clicking *TEST CHANGES*, confirm your choice and click *TEST CHANGES* again.

 ![NetworkInterfaceTestChangesNotice](/images/CORE/12.0/NetworkInterfaceTestChangesNotice.png "Network Interface Test Changes Notice")
 <br><br>

 Users can either *SAVE CHANGES* or *REVERT CHANGES*.
 A user will have the time they specified to make their choice.
-If *SAVE CHANGES* is selected, a dialog box will ask the user to *CANCEL* or *SAVE* network interface changes.
+If you select *SAVE CHANGES*, a dialog box will ask you to *CANCEL* or *SAVE* network interface changes.
 Click *SAVE*.

 ![NetworkInterfaceEditSaveChanges](/images/CORE/12.0/NetworkInterfaceEditSaveChanges.png "Network Interface Edit Save Changes ")
 <br><br>